Edirne: Mosques

-Work started on the Eski Cami (Old Mosque) in1403 but was not completed until 1422.
-It was designed is what is usually thought of as the Bursa style.
+Work started on the Eski Cami (Old Mosque) in 1403 but was not completed until 1422.
+It was designed in what is usually thought of as the Bursa style.
 Even finer is the Üç Şerefli Mosque (Three-Balconied Mosque) which was built between 1437 and 1447 for Sultan Murad II.
 It was the largest mosque built in the Ottoman provinces before the conquest of Constantinople.
 Both these mosques are in the centre of Edirne.

-Further away from the centre, the complex of Sultan Beyazid II, built between 184 and 1488, and has a lovely semi-rural location.
+Further away from the centre, the complex of Sultan Beyazid II, built between 1484 and 1488, and has a lovely semi-rural location.
 It is the most complete surviving mosque complex in Edirne, consisting of an imaret (soup kitchen), darüşşifa (hospital), timarhane (asylum), hospice, tıp medrese (medical school), tabhane (accommodation for dervishes) bakery and assorted depots.
 Some parts of the complex now house a museum to the history of Islamic medicine.